tagureswaribuddha/Email_Spam_Classifier.ipynb/README.md

 8. Tested the model using custom messages.

 ## Result
-The model achieved approximately XX% accuracy on the test dataset.
+The model achieved approximately 97% accuracy on the test dataset.

 ## Future Improvements
 - Try other ML algorithms such as Logistic Regression and SVM.